TechieDrixx/the-FirstLore/README.md

 To the Federation's sensors, these reflections register only as faint static and drifting echoes that vanish before they can be traced.

 What little evidence exists arrives by accident: an intercepted waveform here, a derelict probe returning with corrupted logs there.
-Official reports list these anomalies as "\*deep-system interference\*."
+Official reports list these anomalies as "deep-system interference."

 Unofficially, the Custodians understand the truth.
 The Bastions lie far beyond reach, in regions where even signal fades.
 Those who try to chart them return with blank maps and an unease they cannot name.